Gabe-maker/Website-Archival/README.md

   Every archive is timestamped and listed.
 You can view or re-archive any site at any time.

 - **Snapshot Comparison:**
-  Select two snapshots and visually compare their HTML to see what changed.
+  Select two snapshots and view any page side-by-side to compare versions.

 - **Progress Feedback:**
   Real-time progress bar and status updates during crawling and saving.